jeremyandrews/Argus-app/memory-bank/progress.md

   - View refactoring completed for NewsView to use the new ViewModel
   - Fixed container disconnect between SwiftData Test and main app

+- ✅ **Migration System Simplification** (Completed)
+  - ✅ Removed dual-implementation pattern in MigrationAwareArticleService by eliminating write-back operations
+  - ✅ Added deprecation annotations to MigrationAwareArticleService to encourage direct use of ArticleService
+  - ✅ Maintained read-only access to legacy database for migration purposes only
+  - ✅ Simplified code flow with more direct data paths
+  - ✅ Converted migration system to true one-time approach with UserDefaults status tracking
+  - ✅ Removed MigrationMode enum and all mode-specific logic
+  - ✅ Enhanced MigrationView UI with clearer messaging about one-time migration
+  - ✅ Removed debug/testing buttons from production UI
+  - ✅ Updated initialization paths to remove mode parameter entirely
+  - ✅ Prepared for eventual removal of legacy components once migration is no longer needed

 - 🔶 **Modernization Robustness Improvements** (In Progress)
   - ✅ Enhanced SyncManager with improved error handling (fixed try/catch in forwarding methods)
   - ✅ Created MigrationAdapter with proper SyncManager API compatibility